Skip to main content

 Plagiarism is usually couched in strong language about the seriousness of the offense.
 To plagiarize, as defined by the "Merriam-Webster Dictionary,” means “to steal and pass off (the ideas or words of another) as one’s own” and “to commit literary theft” by failing to acknowledge or cite source material.

-As a librarian, Ryckman works with students on a daily basis to address concerns about researching, using and citing information.
-The majority of questions he receives are about how to cite sources correctly, followed by when to cite.
+As an e-librarian at SNHU, Ryckman worked with students on a daily basis to address concerns about researching, using and citing information.
+The majority of questions he received were about how to cite sources correctly, followed by when to cite.
 Below are answers to such questions as well as other things you should know about the topic, including some ways to avoid plagiarism.

 Types of Plagiarism